 Starting A Landscape From Scratch: Our first task was to level the yard.
 Time and neglect had eroded the front yard so we added a truckload of dirt.
 Next, I trimmed the remaining trees and Greg took out two scraggly trees that brought nothing to the table.
 Now all I had was a blank canvas.
 A 60 by 50 foot canvas, not to mention a large border garden surrounding the house and two good sized island gardens framing the walkway.

 My number one absolute?
 No Grass.
 I won't harbor a front yard that makes me do all the work.
 I believe lawn grass was created to enslave mankind to a mower.
 No thank you.

-Foundation Shrubs: I knew I had to replace the photinias with comparable (deer resistant) shrubs to line the driveway.
-I chose Cleyeras.
-They’ll never be the size of the original photinias in my lifetime but that’s okay.
+Cleyeras.
+They'll never be the size of the original photinias in my lifetime but that's okay.
 All I want are foundation shrubs to emphasize the curve of the driveway.

 Traffic Patterns: My next focus was foot traffic.
 Although I like the idea of an old fashioned and overstuffed English garden, I needed walking trails to get from here to there so I could trim, deadhead, or replace plants as needed.
 That, and I don't need a garden so dense that it will hide snakes.
 I've startled more snakes than I care to remember.